imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-display-settings.md

 {% include img src='trackmate-display-settings-4.png'  %}

-## Configuring the default display settings.
+## Configuring the default display settings

 You can change what display settings are used by default in new Tracking sessions.
 There is an extra plugin in Fiji in {% include bc path="Edit | Options | Configure TrackMate display settings..." %} that shows the same configuration panel.